 Sixty-five million years ago an evil, alien scientist named Argor Zardok visited prehistoric Earth through a trans-dimensional gateway.
-Surprised to find dinosaurs in evidence, he hit on the idea of using the dinosaurs to assist in his ambitions for conquest against his Quadrainian home world.
-Using advanced technology, he mutated four dinosaurs and imbued them with special abilities.
+Surprised to find dinosaurs, he hit on the idea of using them to assist in his ambitions for conquest against his Quadrainian home world.
+Utilizing advanced technology, he mutated four dinosaurs and imbued them with special abilities.
 But when Argor attempted to command the dinosaurs he discovered he had given them too much intelligence.
 The dinosaurs quickly deduced why he had created them and pitted themselves against him.

 Ditching his first, failed batch of dinosaurs, Argor transformed three new dinosaurs; this time making them less intelligent, but more vicious and open to suggestion.
 He also outfitted them with futuristic weapons.
 Finding his new creations more amenable, he set about creating an entire army of dinosaur minions.